 On Thursday, 19 October, YBI’s CEO Anita Tiessen joined a panel at the World Investment Forum: Investing In Youth Entrepreneurship, Millennials & Gen Z as business trailblazers alongside RT Hon Patricia Scotland QC, Secretary-General of the Commonwealth of Nations; Hasan Haider, Founder and Managing Partner at Plus Venture Capital Ltd; Marina Bianca Kälin, Senior Associate at Korn Ferry; Sanya Rajpal, CEO at Adagio VR; Jovia Kisakye, Founder of Sparkle Agro; and Jessica Anuna, Founder and CEO of Klasha.

-The conversation highlighted the importance of increased investment in youth entrepreneurship because many barriers remain in place that prevent millions of young people around the world from realising their entrepreneurial potential.
+The conversation highlighted the importance of increased, inclusive investment in youth entrepreneurship because many barriers remain in place that prevent millions of young people around the world from realising their entrepreneurial potential.
 This means that we are missing out on their ideas, innovations and solutions and new businesses that can create new jobs, shape local communities, and drive economic growth.

 - Inclusive and accessible entrepreneurship support programmes: different young people have different barriers to overcome and specific support needs.
 A one-size-fits-all approach is not effective in supporting all groups of young people, particularly those who are underrepresented in entrepreneurship.
 Tailored support that addresses specific needs is key.
 Some measures that can improve the accessibility of support programmes include making them free of charge, offering online courses, conducting targeted outreach to underserved groups, and making accommodations for people with disabilities.